Pan-European Picnic: Background

 In 1989, the situation in Central Europe was tense.
 Ruled by dictatorial governments, the people in Eastern Bloc countries demanded democratic elections, freedom of speech, and the withdrawal of Soviet troops.
-The Iron Curtain and its physical manifestations in heavily guarded border fences and crossings, as seen in Czechoslovakia and in East Germany, were a dominant factor in the movement to unite Europe.
+The Iron Curtain and its physical manifestations in heavily guarded border fences and crossings, as seen in Czechoslovakia and in East Germany, were dominant factors in the movement to unite Europe.
 Although some countries, such as East Germany, had a hard-line Communist power structure, others, such as Hungary, took a reform-oriented approach.
 Supported by Mikhail Gorbachev's new policies, the reformist Communist countries' leadership accepted the necessity for change (Perestroika).
 Non-governmental organisations and new political parties played a sizable role in the movement towards a democratic, multiparty system.
 That year, round-table discussions were held in several Central European countries to develop a consensus on changing the political system.
 In February formal discussions began in Warsaw, and on 4 April the Polish Round Table Agreement was signed, legalising Solidarity and scheduling parliamentary elections for 4 June.
 Solidarity's victory surpassed all expectations.

-In this context, there were individual organisations in the west that were constantly trying to get in touch with the people in the east or to find ways to weaken the communist system, like the Austrian branch of the Paneuropean Union, whose president Karl von Habsburg had been since 1986.
+In this context, there were individual organisations in the west that were constantly trying to get in touch with the people in the east or to find ways to weaken the communist system, among them the Austrian branch of the Paneuropean Union, of which Karl von Habsburg had been President since 1986.
 Under his responsibility, attempts were made to sustainably support the opposition and freedom movements in Central and Eastern Europe, and the Paneuropa Union participated intensively in political events in what was then Czechoslovakia, Hungary, then Yugoslavia, and the Baltic States.
 But in public opinion in the West, as well as in the East, nobody thought of the possibility of a quick dissolution of the communist structures in the East.
 The Iron Curtain was strictly guarded and fully intact until August 1989, even if individual technical systems were dismantled.

 According to its files, Department III (the Hungarian secret police) had known since 10 July 1989 that an event was planned at the border on the basis of a suggestion from Otto Habsburg.
 He informed the department on 31 July 1989, about preparations for this event.
 The operational group of the Ministry for State Security of the GDR (the presence of the Stasi in Hungary) had information about the Pan-European Picnic, but their officers did not react either and the Stasi had no choice but to organise the return transport of the abandoned vehicles.